 Learning how to make platinum/palladium prints has been cloaked in a mystique of difficulty.
 Platinotype presents the process as a set of clearly explained and defined steps.
 Like other books in the series, Platinotype is a detailed and inspiring manual, accessible to both novices and experts, and illustrative of the contemporary arts.

 Table of Contents

 Foreword by Mike Ware, Preface, Acknowledgements, PART 1, 1.
 Contexts and Expectations, 2.
 Chemistry of the Platinum/Palladium Print, 3.
-Safety, Workspaces and Procedures, 4.
-Equipment, Materials and Chemicals, 5.
+Safety, Workspaces, and Procedures, 4.
+Equipment, Materials, and Chemicals, 5.
 Preparation of Sensitizer and Processing Solutions, 6.
-Paper - its Properties and Choice, 7.
+Paper―Its Properties and Choice, 7.
 Negatives, 8.
 Making the Print, 9.
-Archival Processing, Presentation and Documentation, 10.
+Archival Processing, Presentation, and Documentation, 10.
 Looking and Seeing, PART 2 11.
-Contemporary Practices, Appendix I Troubleshooting, Appendix II Workflow Summaries, Appendix III Glossary, Appendix IV Resources, Appendix V Bibliography and References
+Contemporary Practices, Appendix I Troubleshooting, Appendix II Workflow Summaries, Appendix III Glossary, Appendix IV Equipment, Materials and Resources, Appendix V Bibliography and References, Index

 Meg Partridge, Director, The Imogen Cunningham Trust